teopal95/laravel-api/README.md

 Download the code from laravel-api project, and open it with Visual Studio.
-In Visual Studio, open a new terminal and run the command composer update Rename .env.example fle to .env
+In Visual Studio, open a new terminal and run the command composer update  Rename .env.example file to .env
-Run the command php artisan key:generate
+ Run the command php artisan key:generate
-Open MySQL database and create a new database named games Run the command php artisan migrate
+ Open MySQL database and create a new database named games  Run the command php artisan migrate
-Finally, run php artisan serve
+ Finally, run php artisan serve

 In a browser, type localhost:8000.
 You should be able to see the data base running.